-Seth Hanchey of Ruston, LA was 17-years-old at the time of the accident.
+Senior Pastor Kimber Hanchey's son, Seth Hanchey of Ruston, LA was 17-years-old at the time of the accident.
 He was serving as a full-time youth pastor and had just started nursing school due to his passion to help others.
-He is the son of Apostle C.T. & First Lady Kimber Hanchey, founders and overseer of Redemption Power Church in Monroe, LA.
 Seth was an avid athlete and had begun training for the Ironman Triathlon.
 He enjoyed rock climbing, Parkour (free-style running), and cycling.
 On September 28, 2011, he was on a 60-mile bicycle ride when he was struck from behind by a van driven by a 81-year-old woman.
 He struck the hood and windshield, caving it in.
 He was thrown over 167ft, landing against a concrete guardrail.
 He was airlifted to LSU hospital in Shreveport for emergency surgery to remove the left side of his skull because of the swelling of his brain.
 Upon arrival he was at ground-zero.
 We were told “He came as close to death as you can go without going," and later found out he actually died twice at the scene of the accident.

 We fully believe he will regain all of this over time.
 He has already come so far in his recovery and proven the doctors wrong in their prognosis.
 He is a living, breathing miracle today and proof that you CAN overcome if you just keep fighting.
-Seth's favorite thing to say was always, "Pain lasts for a moment, but quitting lasts forever so PUSH through it!"
-His dad said it well when he said, "Seth, you marched across the Valley of the Shadow of Death and walked up to the door of death and carved 'Seth was here!' and lived to tell about it."
+Seth's mantra before the accident was, "Pain lasts for a moment, quitting lasts forever, so PUSH through it!"
+Seth walked up to the door of death and carved 'Seth was here!' and lived to tell about it.

 Visit the Team Seth Foundation For Traumatic Brain Injury Awareness for more information and thank you for continuing to pray with us for full recovery of his speech and all communication skills.